rossta/rossta.github.com/source/blog/2020-08-02-visual-guide-to-webpacker.html.md

 webpack: bin/webpack-dev-server
 ```

-We'll also set the `compile` option to `false` in `config/webpacker.yml`; Rails won't shell out to the webpack executable if it detects the dev-server is running.
+We'll also set the `compile` option to `false` in `config/webpacker.yml`.

 ```yaml
 development:
   compile: false
 ```

+This way, Rails won't shell out to the webpack executable if the dev-server is running.
+The dev-server will be responsible for detecting changes to assets and recompiling automatically.

 When the dev-server boots up (1), it "pre-compiles" assets in memory, instead of writing them to disk, for performance.
 It does still write the `manifest.json` file to disk in the `public/packs/` directory (2), where Rails can find it.